Sichun-Li/Soft-Drink-Pricing-Analysis/README.md

 Tool: R

 In this project, we built multinomial logit models both without and with segmentation.
-We found that with segmentation, we could achieve maximum profit with higher profit-maximization price.  <br>
+We found that with segmentation, we could achieve maximum profit with higher profit-maximization price.
 However, underlying purchase pattern and different customer preference for soft dirnk should not be ignored.
-So in the 'with segmentation' part, we first utilized machine learning model(K-means) to perform customer segmentation based on demographics data, then implemented multinomial logit model separately for each segment of consumers to build heterogenous pricing strategies in order to maximize the profit.In the segmentation part, we also compared between situations with KB and without KB to test whether the company should launch kiwi bubble or not.
-We found that launching Kiwi bullble is a wise strategy which will get Kiwi higher profit and greater market share.
+So then we did the 'with segmentation' part to build heterogenous pricing strategies in order to maximize the profit. keywords of the process of 'with segmentation' part are as follows.
+* cluster modeling (K-means) and customer segmentation based on customer demographics  <br>
+* multinomial logit modeling for each customer segment; own- and cross-price elasticities calculation to explore customer preference and any substitution pattern  <br>
+* dynamic and competitive pricing analysis under “pricing war” considering competitor responses and cannibalization  <br>
-Lastly, we deeply studied competitor responses and calculated the equilibrium price under Nash equilibrium in price war.
+Outcome:launching Kiwi bullble is a wise strategy which will get Kiwi higher profit and greater market share.
+The equilibrium price for kiwi bubble under Nash equilibrium in price war is $0.98.